FeynmanLogic/MIPS-32-in-Verilog/README.md

 1. Samir Palnitkar: "Verilog HDL: A Guide to Digital Design and Synthesis."
 2. John L. Hennessy and David A. Patterson.
 "Computer Organization and Design: The Hardware/Software Interface."
 3. Dr. Indranil Sengupta.
-"Hardware Modeling Using Verilog" [Include course details, if available].
+"Hardware Modeling Using Verilog" (Course)

 ## License